trustoverip/ctwg-terminology-governance-guide/spec/68_spec-up-improvements.md

 #### features

-For an author there are mainly three relevant functionalities.
+For an terminology author there are mainly three relevant functionalities.
 1. Spec-Up already has a basic glossary feature: `def` tags for defining glossary entries and `ref` tags for marking up terms in the spec that refer to def-tagged terms.
 Def tags only reference def tags *in the same* Spec-Up document.

 ### Internal definition (def)
 definitions (`def`s)